 Walk into our Middle School classrooms.
 You will not see heads bowed silently over textbooks, or students who listen passively as a teacher speaks.
 Instead, you will find small workshops in which students are active, engaged, and purposeful.
 You will find students designing, developing, and executing their own projects in Exploratory, our innovative independent study program.
 You will see students presenting original research to peers.

-As much as possible, the work that Middle School students do is connected to the real world; they address real problems, use real-world resources, and find multiple answers to their never-ending stream of real questions.
+As much as possible, the work that middle school students do is connected to the real world; they address real problems, use real-world resources, and find multiple answers to their never-ending stream of real questions.

 Social, Emotional, and Physical Development.
-The Middle School years are rewarding, but can also be demanding for adolescents and their families.
+The Middle School years are rewarding, but they can also be demanding for adolescents and their families.
 Our program extends beyond students’ intellectual development, attending to their physical, social, and emotional growth as well.
 Students are part of a respectful, supportive, and close-knit community - a safe environment that encourages them to take intellectual risks.
-Students graduate from Sabot at Stony Point eager for the academic, intellectual and social challenges of the region’s best high schools.
+Students graduate from Sabot at Stony Point eager for the academic, intellectual, and social challenges of the region’s best high schools.
 Test-taking preparation and other requirements are systematically addressed.